krisrowe/apigee-guides/edge-vs-x-hybrid.md

 **FedRAMP Considerations**: The integrated portal is not within the FedRAMP authorization boundary.
 For FedRAMP-compliant environments, consider using the **[Apigee Drupal-based portal solution](https://cloud.google.com/apigee/docs/api-platform/publish/drupal/overview)** or explore other **[portal options](https://cloud.google.com/apigee/docs/api-platform/publish/intro-portals)**, which can be deployed within your authorized boundary and provides similar functionality with enhanced security controls.

-### 3.9 New, Exclusive Policies

-**Available in Apigee X & Hybrid**:

-The modern platform includes policies not found in Edge, such as the `GraphQL` policy and gRPC ExternalCallout support, which help manage modern API traffic patterns.